OpenKJ/OpenKJ/README.md

 * Qt 5.x
 * Taglib
+* FFTW3 (due to sharing an audio backend with KaraokeHost - I'll fix this with defines/ifdefs later)

 **Linux**

 I develop the software and host my shows on Linux (Fedora specifically), so it is known to build and work there.
 (It "should" work similarly on any Linux distor or the BSD's.)
 Everything needed will most likely be available via the package manager on any common distro.
-On Fedora the packages are gstreamer-devel gstreamer gstreamer-plugins-good gstreamer-plugins-bad and the Qt5 stuff (I just yum install qt5-* because I'm lazy).
+On Fedora the packages are fftw3 gstreamer-devel gstreamer gstreamer-plugins-good gstreamer-plugins-bad and the Qt5 stuff (I just yum install qt5-* because I'm lazy).
 On Fedora you will also need to have the rpmfusion repo enabled to get mp3 support, as the app is pretty useless w/o it.  "qmake-qt5" or possibly just "qmake", depending on your distro, followed by a "make" should get it built.
 A "make install" will put the binaries in /usr/bin and copy .desktop files and icons into the appropriate places for it to appear in the app menu.
 Tweak the KaraokeHost.pro file to turn audio backends on/off and to enable or disable OpenGL support prior to building.
 One thing to note, you'll probably need to turn off flat volumes in your pulseaudio config if you're using it, otherwise the applicaitons may mess with your system-wide volume instead of just the application volume.

 **Mac**